TarasiukDima/nodejs2022Q2-service/README.md

 - Rename file from .env.default to .env
 - **For work docker compose file need clear or remove folder src/migration**, migration start from Dockerfile.
-- To restart test clear db, because the tests do not clear favorites and the test fails.

 ## Running application